461-155-0250 Effective 10/01/14

 One Two or

 Two Three or

 Shelter 443.00 205.00 547.00 203.00 Food 174.00 171.67 334.00 317.34 Other 104.00 104.00 201.00 201.00

-- A client, other than one identified in section (1), (2), or (6) of this rule, must have adjusted income below the standard in this section.
+- An individual, other than one identified in section (1), (2), or (6) of this rule, must have adjusted income below the standard in this section.
 The Department determines the adjusted number in the household under OAR 461-155-0020.

 Adjusted Income Standards